mothran/bunny/README.md

 Configuring bunny is as simple as editing the libbunny/config.py

-The most important item to modify is the IFACE varible, this sets which wireless interface you will use for Bunny
+The most important item to modify is the IFACE varible, this sets which wireless interface you will use for Bunny.
+Also if you wish to run a non-testing network, delect the 'keys.kz' file and bunny will make a new one with random values.
+Distribute this file to the peers on your network.

+The modules aspect of Bunny is under-developed currently, the key file needs to be more controlable through the API and BunnyExceptions need to be built out and used

 ##Dependencies